-Exercise 11.9.
+Exercise 11.10.
 Find another pair of permutations of 1,2,3 that are not correctly sorted by the comparison tree in Figure 11.6.

-Exercise 11.10.
-Prove that $\log n! = n \log n - O(n)$ .

 Exercise 11.11.
-Prove that a binary tree with k leaves has height at least $\log k$ .
+Prove that $\log n! = n \log n - O(n)$.

 Exercise 11.12.
-Prove that, if we pick a random leaf from a binary tree with k leaves, then the expected height of this leaf is at least $\log k$ .
+Prove that a binary tree with k leaves has height at least $\log k$.

 Exercise 11.13.
+Prove that, if we pick a random leaf from a binary tree with k leaves, then the expected height of this leaf is at least $\log k$.

-The implementation of radixSort(a,k) given here works when the input array, a contains only unsigned integers.
-Write a version that works correctly for signed integers.
+Exercise 11.14.
+The implementation of radixSort(a,k) given here works when the input array, a contains only non-negative integers.
+Extend this implementation so that it also works correctly when a contains both negative and non-negative integers.